 Type hints: what and why

 I was immediately drawn to Python when I first encountered it due to its dynamic language features.
-Python use the “duck typing” design, which means that the type of an object is not as important as its behavior.
+Python uses the duck typing design, which means that the type of an object is not as important as its behavior.
 This feature allows for faster development and a reduction in burdensome type declarations.
 Additionally, the support of powerful third-party libraries solidifies Python as my preferred programming language.😺

-However, with the proposal of PEP 4841, Python decided to introduce type hints, which seem to be in line with statically typed languages.
-It’s not true though, Python’s type hints are optional, and it has no runtime effect.
+With the proposal of PEP 4841, Python adopted type hints, which resemble static typing.
+It’s not true though, Python’s type hints are optional, and they have no runtime effect.

 It seems that writing this blog post specifically to introduce Python’s type hints is unnecessary, but I have found that using them in my code still provides several benefits: